mozfet/ExpertBox/README.md

 After anchor is created and a different linkable component is selected, a link can be created to the anchor using the purple link action button.
 The anchor notification will go away, and a quick confirmation notification will be shown to confirm successful linking.

 ## Components
-Each component has a specific logical functions, many of these functions are inspired by software development.
+Each component has a specific logical function to perform, many of these functions are inspired by software development and adapted specifically for use in knowledge automation, business process automation and automated conversations.

 ### Values
 Each component has a value at any given time.
 How the value for each component is calculated is different.